jf2024/Predicting-MLB-Playoff-Teams/README.md

 ## Overview

 This is the final project for CMSI 5350 - Machine Learning, developed by Jose and Denali.
 The project focuses on baseball data between the years 1962 - 2012.
-Some of the baseball statistics that we have access to with our basebabll.csv dataset are the following: Runs Scored (RS), Runs Against (RA), On-base-percentage (OBP), Slugging (SLG), Batting Average (BA), Opponents Slugging (OSLG), and Opponents On-base-percentage (OOBP).
+Some of the baseball statistics that we have access to with our baseball.csv dataset are the following: Runs Scored (RS), Runs Against (RA), On-base-percentage (OBP), Slugging (SLG), Batting Average (BA), Opponents Slugging (OSLG), and Opponents On-base-percentage (OOBP).

 ## Project Objective